The Michigan LLC Guide to Starting Your Own LLC - Complete Guide

 1. Name Your Michigan LLC

-Mailing Address for Name Reservation:
+Address to mail Name Reservation:

 Michigan Department of Licensing and Regulatory Affairs

-Corporations, Securities & Commercial Licensing Bureau
+Corporations, Securities and Commercial Licensing Bureau

 Corporations Division